s-chathuranga-j/visualTesting-applitools-eyes-selenium-java/README.md

 4. Create a variable named as "runnerType"
 5. If you want to run on classic runner, set the value of the above parameter to "classic"
 6. If you want to run on ultra-fast grid runner, set the value of the above parameter to "visual grid"
+7. Locate the TestBase class (under src/main/java folder) & replace the API KEY with your API KEY
-7. Now run the test
+8. Now run the test

 Check how to run video here: https://youtu.be/uqTl7U70_l0